 - Industrialisation of production processes and standardisation of solutions: Both cost and efficiency improvements can be expected from dedicated developments at the component level.
-Also, the manufacturing of prefabricated sub-units (refrigerant cycles, complete out- door units) that are then integrated into the casing and connected to the hydronic system help to reduce manufacturing time and cost.
+Also, the manufacturing of prefabricated sub-units (refrigerant cycles, complete outdoor units) that are then integrated into the casing and connected to the hydronic system help to reduce manufacturing time and cost.
 Economies of scale, verticalization of certain manufacturing processes and higher automation levels can all help to reduce the upfront costs of the product. - 2.
-Financial incentives: There is a wide range of financial incentive schemes in different countries, including grant and subsidies (which are often different for lower and higher income households, and which should be redirected from subsidies for fossil fuel heating systems to heat pumps), reduced VAT rates for heat pumps, tax exemptions, green grants, and reduced interest loans, among others.
-In Spain, for example, a white certificate system is being implemented, through which some electricity companies promote heat pumps with special contracts and upfront discounts. - 3.
-New business models: The right regulatory environment can encourage the emergence of new business and financing models (Figure 3) that reduce the financial burden on consumers, including the following: - Energy as a Service (EaaS) and Heat as a Service (HaaS) models: EaaS / HaaS providers offer heat pump installations as a service, allowing building owners to pay for heating and cooling services rather than the equipment itself.
-These should be facilitated by enabling heat pump manufacturers or installers to provide loans and/or take financial risks to enable them to pre-pay the heat pump for their consumers.
-This approach eliminates the need for significant initial capital investment and spreads costs over time.
+Avoiding often changing product requirement legislation: Legislation such as the Fgas Regulation and Ecodesign put specific requirements on heat pumps.
+Every time product requirements are changed or added, this leads to a re-design re-testing and recertification of the heat pump which adds costs. - 3.
+Public finance incentives: There is a wide range of public financial incentive schemes in different countries, including grant and subsidies (which are often different for lower and higher income households, and which should be redirected from subsidies for fossil fuel heating systems to heat pumps), reduced VAT rates for heat pumps, tax exemptions, among others.
+In Spain, France and Italy for example, a white certificate system is being implemented, through which the country obliges certain companies in the energy sector (generally energy suppliers and distributors) to demonstrate that they have been able to implement energy savings.
+In Spain for example, some electricity companies promote heat pumps with special contracts and upfront discounts to meet these savings. - 4.
+New business models (private financing): The right regulatory environment can encourage the emergence of new business and financing models (Figure 2) that reduce the financial burden on consumers, including the following: - Energy as a Service (EaaS) and Heat as a Service (HaaS) models: EaaS / HaaS providers offer heat pump installations as a service, allowing building owners to pay for heating and cooling services rather than the equipment itself.
+In these models, the service provider takes on all the costs of financing, installing and operating the heat pump and charges the customer for this service in addition to the actual energy costs, e.g. a 10-year payback period.
+These models should be facilitated by enabling heat pump manufacturers or installers to provide loans and/or take financial risks to enable them to pre-pay the heat pump for their consumers.
+This approach eliminates the need for significant initial capital investment and spreads costs over time. - Energy Service Agreements: Third parties install and maintain heat pumps on homeowners' properties in exchange for a share of energy savings, similar to power purchase agreements (PPAs) for solar panels.
+In other words, the provider takes on all the costs of financing, installing and operating the heat pump, and instead of charging the end user for the service, takes a share of the energy cost savings over time.